 During the year ended December 31, 2022, Lilly substituted one of the target programs.
 The program timeline is expected to extend beyond the original research term.
 Under the current research plan, for the program to be completed in collaboration with Merus, Lilly would be required to extend the research term to 2025, subject to its discretion.
-The fee associated with an extension into 2025 is \$0.5 million.
-As a result, the Company increased the transaction price for one of the programs by \$0.5 million.
-The decrease in Lilly upfront payment amortization is the result of a change in estimate related to the program target substitution of one of the Lilly programs which reduced the percentage complete and resulted in a reversal of a portion of the cumulative amount of revenue recognized.
+Lilly exercised the first six month extension in October 2023 for which there was no associated fee.
+The program timeline is expected to extend beyond this first extension, and such an extension into 2025 would result in a fee of \$0.5 million.
+The \$0.5 million extension is included in the Lilly cost-to-cost model as of December 31, 2023 and December 31, 2022.

-As of December 31, 2022, research activities were on-going and no milestones have been achieved to date.
+As of December 31, 2023, research activities were on-going and no milestones have been achieved to date.